NateEag/how-i-code/drafts/specifications.rst

 spec[@version]:feature/section/subsection[:startPos[:endPos]]?
 An example might look like spec@1.0.0:contacts-import/csv/validations/.
 Start/stop indices are probably too simplistic, but maybe instead we should ban them and force you to structure your doc finely enough that sub-ranges aren't necessary?
+No, don't require that - just warn people clearly that structuring is superior to indexing.

 If programmers include specrefs in all commit messages, and the specrefs provide enough resolution, it becomes feasible to see which parts of the